esw777/GameFramework/README.md

 4. Two types of objects - built objects (walls/tables/furniture) and loose objects (swords, clothes, ore.)

+5. Save/Load Map/characters/objects to XML

+In Progress:

+1. Adding a room system to enhance pathfinding as well as for features like room tempature.
+2. Flood fill algorithm to map out rooms.

 TODO:

-1. Save/Load.

-2. Map generation.
+1. Map generation.

-3. Character stats - hunger / sleep / etc.
+2. Character stats - hunger / sleep / etc.

-4. Additional objects + Expand on the loose object stuff to match complexity of built objects.
+3. Additional objects + Expand on the loose object stuff to match complexity of built objects.

-5. Add priorities to job system - Add intelligent job picking ai - prefer closer jobs, jobs that character has higher skills in.
+4. Add priorities to job system - Add intelligent job picking ai - prefer closer jobs, jobs that character has higher skills in.
 Sleep/Eat over "work" jobs.

-6. Put objects and other stuff into external files to increase modability.
+5. Put objects and other stuff into external files to increase modability.

-7. Expand UI along the way.
+6. Expand UI along the way.